An often-overlooked element of a smartphone is that of the Accessibility menu.

 If not already selected, we recommend that you switch to a three-button navigation bar.
 This places a tab switcher, home, and back button at the bottom of the screen.

-This will provide a straightforward way of getting in and out of the things you need without having to worry about extra gestures.
-It should be particularly useful for those people who cannot fully control hand or finger movements.
+This provides a straightforward way of getting in and out of the things you need.
+No need to worry about extra gestures.

 When in a setting such as the tab switcher, you can close items by placing two fingers on the screen and swiping up.